 Even the new ideas introduced in the movie itself don’t go anywhere, such as pedo-Stalin becoming obsessed with Tanya or Viktoriya being alluded to having a grudge against the Russy Federation.
 It’s just kind-of thrown in there without much follow-up.

 Okay, fine, storytelling isn’t the movie’s strong suit, so what is?
 Well, it is a pretty darn good action movie.
 It ramps up the spectacle of the TV show’s battle scenes and we certainly weren’t bored while watching it.
 The final battle was especially satisfying, it being the first time in a while that anybody rivaled Tanya in the skies.
-For all its flaws, the story does also have some interesting moments that elaborate on Tanya’s character and goals, and adds some remarkably poignant commentary on warfare for a show that usually revels in its drama and violence.
+For all its flaws, the story does also have some interesting moments that elaborate on Tanya’s character and goals, and adds some remarkably-poignant commentary on warfare for a show that usually revels in its violence.